paulo-zhang/Asp.Net.Core-EF.Core-DbFirst-.Net.Test.Sdk/README.md

 # Asp.Net.Core-EF.Core-DbFirst-.Net.Test.Sdk
-An example of Asp.Net core web api using EntityFrameWork core, database first as well as .Net Test SDK and auto mapping.
+An example of Asp.Net core web api using Entity Framework core, database first as well as .Net Test SDK and auto mapping.

 This project is built with VS2019